rezmansouri/microlab/Exercise 2/Part1/README.md

 The program counts timer overflows to reach 0.5 second intervals.

-Using [this](https://www.easycalculation.com/engineering/electrical/avr-timer-calculator.php) website, I calculated the required prescale and initial value of the timer to acquire the 0.5 second interval.
+Using <a href="https://www.easycalculation.com/engineering/electrical/avr-timer-calculator.php" target="_blank">this</a> website, I calculated the required prescale and initial value of the timer to acquire the 0.5 second interval.

 The clock frequency is 10^6 Hz, the required frequency is 2 Hz (0.5 second intervals).